drr00t/drr00t.github.io/_posts/2025-05-02-my-opnionated-tech-stack-github-repository.markdown

 In the world of streaming technologies, PostgreSQL stands out thanks to its low-overhead replication protocol.
 This enables the use of the change data capture (CDC) pattern to replicate data incrementally.

-## Architecture
-The architecture consists of a PostgreSQL database, a Kafka cluster, and a Kafka-connect cluster with the Debezium connector.
-The Debezium connector captures changes in the PostgreSQL database and sends them to a Kafka topic.
-Other services can then consume the changes from the Kafka topic.

-### My Reference Architecture diagram
+## My Reference Architecture diagram

 The Image-1 bellow, shows the base architecture used for most of companies that I have worked with.
 It is a simplified architecture that can be used for most of the companies.
 Operational view and Analytical view are separated.